 The principal was Susan Gibbons, and the vice principal was James Cavalli.
 I didn’t know Ms. Gibbons; she had recently taken over the position when the prior principal retired.

 But I did know James Cavalli.
-I’d had a situation come up with him when over several months all foster kids transferred to his school were ‘automatically’ assigned to slow-learners classes, even though they had been good students in their former schools.
+I’d had situations come up with him when over several months all foster kids transferred to his school were ‘automatically’ assigned to slow-learners classes, even though they had been good students in their former schools.
 I applied pressure, and he claimed the caseworkers had told him they were slow learners.
 I checked with the caseworkers, and they gave me copies of the documentation that accompanied each of the foster kids.
 None indicated they were slow learners.
 I returned to Lincoln High School and showed him the documents I’d received.
 I asked him to show me the paperwork he’d received from the caseworkers that described the kids as slow learners.
 He claimed he no longer had it.
-I reminded him that state law requires that the documentation must be included in each student’s folder and remain there while they are at the school.
-He apologized for a ‘paperwork mixup’ and arranged to have the students moved to standard classes.
+I reminded him that state law requires that student documentation must be included in each student’s folder and remain there while they are at the school.
+He apologized for a ‘paperwork mixup’ and arranged to have the students moved to standard classes the next day.
 I gave the documents to his assistant, and she put them in each student’s folder.
 There was nothing more I could do.